abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 msg3 <- "Yes, but not just that." msg4 <- "Yes, but not just that." msg5 <- "Yes!
 Git et al. are quite versatile!" msg6 <- "Come on!
-We would not encourage you to learn git if it could not do any of that!" test_mc(5, feedback_msgs = c(msg1, msg2, msg3, msg4, msg5, mgs6))
+Git is useful!" test_mc(5, feedback_msgs = c(msg1, msg2, msg3, msg4, msg5, mgs6))
 ```